tsch1198/Arduino-RS485-AP/README.md

 - Send Anything:
 Sends your input

-- Current Motor Mode
+- Current Motor Mode:
 Live updated Value for current Motormode

-- The 8 Buttons
+- The 8 Buttons:
 They send the command which is labeled on them used for said things

-- Clear List (The ninth button)
+- Clear List (The ninth button):
 Clearing the list

-- Request(1)
+- Request(1):
 Shows the action you have clicked

-- Response(2)
+- Response(2):
 Shows the Response for your command

 # Personalize
-You can / have to customize the code so that it works for your needs.
+You can customize the code so that it fits your needs.

 ## How it Works
 The whole Website to Server Communication works with /something calls.